wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.0.5 =
+* Updated input sanitization to fix an issue that wsa preventing some UPC code reviews from being displayed.

 = 2.0.4 =
 * Updated query string to use Product Advertising API version 2013-08-01.